How Soil Tests Can Help with Tree Selection

 - The same may apply if we were trying to resolve a lack of Manganese (Mn) in a maple tree to help restore color to the foliage.
 According to the analysis chart above, Manganese is 72 ppm, which is considered “very high”.
 (See orange arrow)

-KNOWING your soil can also help you to understand why existing trees may be failing in health and a soil analysis may help guide you into smarter ways of addressing nutrient deficiencies and to stop wasting time on deep root feedings that your plants don’t really benefit from because of improper soil pH levels.
+KNOWING your soil can also help you to understand why existing trees may be failing in health and a soil analysis may help guide you into smarter ways of addressing nutrient deficiencies and to stop wasting time on typical deep root feedings that your plants don’t really benefit from because of imbalanced soil pH levels.

 Alkaline (High Soil pH) Tolerant Trees